 - at the start of your degree there might be some orientation/job training classes that take little work.
 For example, I had optional LAS 100 - College Success for International Students that gave 2 credit hours and CS 199 - Course Assistant Training for 1 hour.

 - many electives have a 4 credit grad version, and 3 credit undergrad version.
-The difference in amount of work required isn’t too large for most classes, so I suggest doing the grad version in those scenarios.
+The difference in workload isn’t too large for most classes, so I suggest doing the grad version in those scenarios.
 While it’s only one extra credit at a time, these do add up.
-As a side bonus you do learn more and can even double count it for your UIUC Masters.
+As a side bonus you do learn more and can even double count it toward a UIUC Master’s.

 - 8 week online-only classes where it’s practically just writing short discussion posts.
 I ended up learning a bit more than I anticipated and some of the readings were great, but these are definitely not at the level of a standard college class.

-- trying some activity based easy classes like walking or vegetable gardening.
+- trying some activity-based classes like walking or vegetable gardening.
 Some can be deceptive though, 1 credit Ice Skating was my hardest class I’ve ever tried in my life, I regularly went to so many office hours and extra skate sessions and still ended up dropping out because I was so behind.

 - CS 397/497/499 research credit.
 This can be a lot of work so your experience may vary, but I found it quite interesting and it didn’t really feel like work at all.
 I did this almost every single semester and nearly hit the departmental maximum.